OverZealous/cdnizer/README.md

 'jsdelivr:angularjs' // jsdelivr has it different still
 ```

-You can also use a common cdn while still providing your own overrides by [providing the `common` option within a hashmap](#optionsfilescommon).
+You can also use a common cdn while still providing your own overrides by [using a common CDN with the `cdn` option within a hashmap](#optionsfilescdn).
 You will need to do this if the CDN provider uses a different package name than bower, or if you want to provide a fallback test (excluding a few popular libraries).

 *Important Notes:*